 Names Of People

-Scientific literature was written in Latin in the 16th, 17th, and 18th centuries, and scientists would often latinise their own names.
+Scientific literature was written in Latin in the 16th, 17th, and 18th centuries, and scientists often latinize their own names.

-Flowers are often named after a latinised version of the discoverers name.
+Flowers are often named after a Latinised version of the discoverer’s name.
 Freesias are named after the German botanist Friedrich Freese.
-Anders Dahl, a student of Carl Linnaeus who was influential in standardising the naming of animals and plants used his name for the dahlia.
+Anders Dahl, a student of Carl Linnaeus who was influential in standardizing animals and plants’ naming, used his name for the dahlia.

 Roses are often named after famous people.
-Think of a famous person and there is a good chance they already have a rose named after them.
-If you want to find out which people have roses named after them, you can find out here in the rose database.
+Think of a famous person, and there is a good chance they already have a rose named after them.
+If you want to find out which people have roses named after them, you can find them in the rose database.